Modified Fasting 101: The Ultimate Beginner’s Guide

 Our ancestors were incredibly familiar with food scarcity, and most humans around the globe, until about 100 years ago, had long periods of time with only one or two meals per day.
 (In fact, as strange as this may seem to North Americans, many indigenous cultures around the world currently eat one or two meals a day.)

 Our bodies know just how to take advantage of those conditions!
 While modern society offers us food 24-7, making the choice to fast regularly is one of the smartest things you can do for your health.

 The great thing about a modified fast of three days is that it’s accessible for a lot of people for whom fasting generally isn’t a great option, including older adults.

-Water fasting isn’t recommended for pregnant women during the first few months of exclusive breastfeeding or for people who have an eating disorder, hypertension, diabetes, kidney disease, or heart disease.
+Water fasting isn’t recommended during pregnancy or the first few months of exclusive breastfeeding, or for people who have an eating disorder, hypertension, diabetes, kidney disease, or heart disease.